Israeli Premier League: Champions

+Performance by club

+A star above the crest is awarded for every five titles.

 Israeli Premier League (1999–present)

 When the Israeli Premier League became the top division of Israeli football in 1999–2000, Liga Leumit became the second division.
 Since then, only six clubs have won the title; Hapoel Tel Aviv, Ironi Kiryat Shmona, Maccabi Haifa, Maccabi Tel Aviv, Beitar Jerusalem and Hapoel Be'er Sheva.
 Hapoel Tel Aviv, Maccabi Haifa, Maccabi Tel Aviv and Beitar Jerusalem are sometimes referred to as the "Big Four" of Israeli football.

 Having won nine titles in the league's 23 seasons, the most successful club during this period is Maccabi Haifa; during the same period Maccabi Tel Aviv have added six to their total while Beitar Jerusalem and Hapoel Tel Aviv have won two championships each.
 Although Hapoel Tel Aviv have only finished top of the league twice since 1999—in 1999–2000 and ten years later in 2009–10—they have won the double on both occasions.
 This achievement was matched by Beitar Jerusalem in 2007–08.

 Ironi Kiryat Shmona won their first championship during the 2011–12 season, thereby becoming the first northern title-winners.
 Maccabi Tel Aviv then won three titles in a row, including a Treble in 2014–15.